LukaB25/WildWonder/README.md

 - I realised I have forgot to add target="_blank" to my social links, so they were opening in the same tab, that has been corrected.
 - I tried to write a code and even find online on how to protect my Google Maps API key and nothing worked, so I decided to leave my Google Maps API open, but I have restrictions in place.
 - I have been getting the cache errors on my lighthouse reports that are caused by the Cloudinary URLs that were reducing my Best Practises in the report.
+- Inside the lighthouse report the best practices report was 78 on most of the pages due to the cloudinary urls that had to be used to display the pictures and couldn't be changed.
+They were left as is due to no solution found on how to avoid the issues with cloudinary urls.
+- I noticed an error that was displaying all of the articles on the main page, even the flagged ones, the error was corrected by changing the homepage app view, by changing the post to filter instead of selecting all.

 ### Unfixed bugs
 - ***Image loading*** when the article is being edited.
 As currently the image needs to be reuploaded to work, otherwise it is removed and placeholder is set as current picture